 Medical Device Adverse Events and Advisory Notices Reporting

-For instance, a batch of implantable pacemakers is malfunctioning and complaints have come to you from several healthcare facilities.
-This is a serious case and your company needs to analyze the reasons for malfunctioning, ensure they don’t repeat and report to the concerned regulatory authorities.
+For instance, a batch of implantable pacemakers is malfunctioning, and several healthcare facilities filed complaints.
+The company needs to identify the root cause of the issue, ensure it does not repeat it, and report to the relevant regulatory authority.

-This implies that you should have the capability to continuously collect and analyze data generated from every medical device that you have manufactured and marketed.
+For that, medical device companies need the capability to continuously collect and analyze data generated from every medical device manufactured and marketed.

-When you are planning on undergoing the MDSAP audit program, note the following points:
+Medical device companies planning on undergoing the MDSAP should note the following points:

-- Audit duration.
-The audit cycle of MDSAP is over a three-year period.
-It consists of an initial certification audit (in two separate stages- 1 and 2); two surveillance audits in the next 2 years; a recertification audit in the third year.
+- Audit duration: The audit cycle of MDSAP has three years.
+It consists of an Initial Audit (in two separate stages), two Surveillance audits in the next two years, and a Recertification Audit in the third year.

-- Audit requirements.
-Since MDSAP is a comprehensive audit with the involvement of multiple inspectors, you should be well prepared with training your key personnel.
-They should be available for answering the inspectors’ queries and provide the required documents/records as required.
+- Audit requirements: Since MDSAP is a comprehensive audit program involving multiple inspectors, companies should be well-prepared with trained personnel.
+They should be available to answer the inspectors’ queries and provide the required documents and records.

-Furthermore, ISO 13485 is an international medical device quality management system standard that is acceptable across the globe.
-On the other hand, MDSAP is currently accepted in 5 countries – Australia, Brazil, Canada, Japan, and the USA.
+Furthermore, ISO 13485:2016 is a regulatory medical device QMS standard utilized worldwide.
+On the other hand, MDSAP is currently conducted in five countries: Australia, Brazil, Canada, Japan, and the United States.

 Does FDA Recognize MDSAP?